|

 The meaning of SYMMETRY is balanced proportions; also : beauty of form arising from balanced proportions.
 How to use symmetry in a sentence.

-Symmetry - Reflection and Rotation - Math is Fun
+Symmetry - Math is Fun

 Symmetry | Definition & Facts | Britannica